-- DBS certificate (please bring with you if you have one) - Set of 30 questionnaires in brown envelopes (with individual pupil codes stuck on the questionnaire and a post it with pupils name on each envelope) - > Set of 30ish information sheets - > Set of 30ish consent forms - Data Collection Record (with pupil names included) - > Teacher Briefing Document - Word search for students who do not participate or finish early - > Fieldwork SOP
+- > DBS certificate (please bring with you if you have one) - Set of 30 questionnaires in brown envelopes (with individual pupil codes stuck on the questionnaire and a post it note with pupils name on each envelope.
+Yellow DoB and Post Code data collection sheet inside each.) - Set of 30ish information sheets - Set of 30ish consent forms - Data Collection Record (with pupil names and sex included) - Teacher Briefing Document - > Word searches for students who do not participate or finish early - Fieldwork SOP